Keep them looking flawless, always.

 Linen

-Linen is a material that has accompanied humans for thousands of years.
-It possesses numerous positive qualities, including naturalness, durability, and high breathability.
-It's a fabric chosen by allergics and individuals who want to make conscious choices in harmony with the environment.
-When laundering linen, it's best to do so by hand using cool or lukewarm water, not exceeding 40 degrees Celsius.
-High temperatures can lead to faster fiber wear.
-Similar to wool, pulling, twisting, or scrubbing can cause damage and distortion.
-Drying on a flat surface is recommended.
+Linen is a material that has accompanied man for thousands of years.
+It has many positive properties, including naturalness, durability and very high breathability.
+It is a fabric chosen by allergy sufferers and people who want to make conscious choices in harmony with the environment.
+Linen should be washed by hand using cool or lukewarm water, no higher than 40 degrees.
+High temperatures affect the faster wear of the fibers.

-Linen requires ironing at a high temperature, ranging from 180 to 200 degrees Celsius.
-Avoid using bleach and harsh chemical liquids.
+As with wool, pulling, wringing or scrubbing will damage and deform.
+It is recommended to dry on a flat surface.
+Linen requires ironing at a high temperature, from 180 to 200 degrees .
+Do not use bleach or harsh chemical liquids.

 Cupro

-Cupro, similar to viscose, is a material made from renewable natural resources.
-It's breathable, soft to the touch, and hygroscopic.
-It's also a kind of combination of silk and cotton.
-It drapes beautifully on the silhouette and is less prone to wrinkling compared to viscose.
-Washing recommendations depend on the fabric's finish, so it's worth checking the care label.
+Cupro, like viscose, is a material made from renewable natural raw materials.
+It is airy, soft to the touch and hygroscopic.
+It is also a kind of combination of silk and cotton.
+It drapes beautifully on the body and is less prone to creasing than viscose.
+The washing recommendation depends on the finish of the fabric , so it is worth checking the care label.
 Manufacturers usually recommend dry cleaning.
-If washing at home, it's advised to do so by hand using lukewarm water.
-Wet cupro significantly increases its weight, thus drying it flat is recommended.
+Home washing should be done by hand in lukewarm water.
+Wet cupro significantly increases its weight, so it is recommended to dry it flat.

-Winter down clothing is highly valued for its excellent insulation properties.
-Our jackets and coats are made from high-quality goose down, providing exceptional wearing comfort.
-To enjoy these down products for a long time, it's important to follow the care label instructions.
-Down jackets can only be washed using the appropriate detergent.
-Washing should not be done too frequently and should take place in specialized dry cleaners.
-After each wash, the down loses its oily coating and its resilience decreases, which is why washing down products in a drum washing machine is not recommended.
+Down winter clothing is valued for its very good insulating properties .
+Our jackets and coats are made of high-quality goose down, which ensures exceptional comfort when worn.
+To enjoy these down products for a long time, follow the instructions on the care label.
+Down jackets can only be washed using the appropriate preparation .
+This cannot be done too often and should be done in specialized dry cleaners .
+After each wash, the feathers lose their greasy coating and their elasticity decreases, which is why it is not recommended to wash down products in a drum washing machine.